 Building a workplace free of harassment is everyone’s responsibility and requires knowledge, commitment, and vigilance.
 Effective training empowers employees and managers at all levels with the skills to identify harassment and react effectively.
 Training teaches employees how to identify harassment, what bystander intervention means, and what to do if they are the target of harassment.

-Through effective anti-harassment training learners deeply understand what constitutes harassment and how to respond, fostering a safe and inclusive workplace culture
+Through effective anti-harassment training learners deeply understand what constitutes harassment and how to respond by fostering a safe workplace culture.

 HSI Can Help with State-Specific Anti-Harassment Training!

 Is your head spinning?
 Are you overwhelmed trying to grasp the differences between California law and New York State law?
 Don’t fret... we are the subject matter experts in advising companies on what required training is needed, how frequently, how many hours of training, and specifically who in your organization must take the training.
-Our training meets all state-specific compliance training requirements.
-Simply having employees view the training meets each state’s requirement.
+Our training meets all state-specific mandatory training requirements.

 HSI is your single-source provider!
 We have online training for everyone required to take it and can help you set up best practices.
 We’re here from the initial training and on.